shynt-04/MySuckWrite-ups/2023/SpaceHeroesCTF/reverse-engineering.md

 We can get the `getppid()` value using c++ and locate the input file

-Diving into the decompile code, we discover that the input should be `tidbits` to go though three `if` conditions
+Diving into the decompile code, we discovered that the input should be `tidbits` to go though three `if` conditions

 ```cpp
   iVar2 = strncmp("fish",local_38,4);